terkelg/globrex/readme.md

 Type: `Boolean`<br>
 Default: `false`

+Enable all advanced features from `extglob`.

-Whether we are matching so called "extended" globs (like bash) and should support single character matching, matching ranges of characters, group matching, etc.
+Matching so called "extended" globs pattern like single character matching, matching ranges of characters, group matching, etc.

 > **Note**: Interprets `[a-d]` as `[abcd]`.
 To match a literal `-`, include it as first or last character.